Victoria’s CoppaTrek!

 Welcome to my fundraising page for CoppaFeel!

-The trek is approx 100km and I’ll be walking approx 9 hours a day.
-I will need to train hard to achieve this as my fitness and strength has deteriorated over the 4 months of chemotherapy and been lost following surgery.
+The trek is 100km and I’ll be walking approx 9 hours a day.
+I am training hard to achieve this as my fitness and strength has deteriorated over 4 months of chemotherapy and been lost following surgery.

 It’s been a whirlwind since diagnosis.
-I’ve given lots of blood samples; had a CT scan, MRI scan, Tomosynthesis (more detailed mammogram), and 3 echocardiograms; had a Picc line inserted for 18 weeks, and met some exceptional nurses, doctors and health care professionals.
-I’m now best mates with the tea lady at the Cancer Centre.
+I’ve given lots of blood samples; had a CT scan, MRI scan, Tomosynthesis (more detailed mammogram), and 4 echocardiograms; had a PICC line inserted for 18 weeks, and met some exceptional nurses, doctors and health care professionals.
+I’m now best friends with the tea lady at the Cancer Centre.
 I’ve had 6 rounds of intravenous chemotherapy & anti-HER2 medication, from 23.08.24 to Christmas.
 I lost a lot of hair (head and body) and shaved the rest off my head to take control of the hair loss.
 I’ve had fun wearing wigs.
-Thank goodness for my microbladed eyebrows or I’d look really odd.
+I had my eyebrows micro-bladed to prevent me looking really odd.
 I’ve worked as much as I could through chemo, to keep me occupied/sane and help the bank balance.
 It’s been tough.
 Chemo is tough.

 On 15.01.25, I had a bilateral (double) mastectomy and DIEP flap reconstruction (using tummy fat as material) plus axilla (armpit) lymph node removal.
 The surgery was a whopping 8 hours but I was mobilised straight away.
 I feel good.
-It forced me to take a bit of time off work, but I got bored so I’m back 😂
+It forced me to take a bit of time off work, but I became bored so I’m back.

-I’ve now got deep rooted ‘cording’ (aka axillary web syndrome) in my arms and require 4 weeks of deep tissue massage from a specialist physio to break down the tight, rope-like structures that have formed under the skin post-surgery.
-It’s unbelievably painful.
+I then developed deep rooted ‘cording’ (aka axillary web syndrome) in my arms and required 4 weeks of deep tissue massage from a specialist physio to break down the tight, rope-like structures that have formed under the skin post-surgery.
+It was unbelievably painful.
+I remain at risk of lymphedema.

 Your donations will not only support my personal fundraising target, but more importantly CoppaFeel!
-They are determined to stamp out the late diagnosis of breast cancer by making sure that young people are regularly checking their boobs, pecs and chests and getting to know their bodies in order to have the confidence to see their GP if something just doesn't feel normal.
+They are determined to stamp out the late diagnosis of breast cancer by making sure that young people are regularly checking their boobs, pecs (yes, men can get breast cancer too!) and chests and getting to know their bodies in order to have the confidence to see their GP if something just doesn't feel normal.

 Thanks so much for your donation & support.